Herson100/ProjectOne/README.md

 ## Project Description

-A project by Team Alchemy for Revature's Salesforce training
+A project by Team Alchemy for Revature's Salesforce training.
+The org models a CRM and web page for a Pizzaria, where customers can order pizzas, recieve delivery estimates, reorder previous purchases, and apply for positions with the company.

 ## Technologies Used